FIameCaster/prism-code-editor/readme.md

 - Automatic closing of brackets, quotes, and tags
 - Automatic indentation and indentation with Tab key

-Along with the following commands:
+And it includes these commands:

 - Alt+ArrowUp/Down: Move line up/down
 - Shift+Alt+ArrowUp/Down: Copy line up/down